24 season 1: Summary

-Two years ago, to the day, Bauer was sent as part of a classified team to Kosovo on the orders of a secret U.S. Congressional panel headed by Palmer to kill Victor Drazen, Slobodan Milošević's "shadow."
-In order to keep Operation Nightfall totally secret, the panel never met nor knew the team of operatives, nor did the team know the panel.
-Therefore, Palmer and Bauer never knew about each other.
-The Drazens found out about both Palmer's and Bauer's involvement in the attack against their father and the death of his daughter and his wife.
-Incidentally, Bauer was believed to be the only operative still alive, and the whole assassination plot was to practice revenge: Palmer would be dead, Jack would be imprisoned for the assassination, and his family would be killed.
+Two years prior, to the day, Bauer was sent as part of a classified team to Kosovo on the orders of a Senate subcommittee headed by Palmer to kill Victor Drazen, Slobodan Milošević's "shadow."
+In order to ensure secrecy, the panel never met nor knew the team of operatives, nor did the team know the panel.
+Therefore, Palmer and Bauer never knew about each other before the events of the show.
+The mission went south, resulting in the death of Victor Drazen, as well as his wife and daughter.
+The Drazens decided to get revenge on Palmer and Bauer by killing Palmer, framing Bauer, and killing Bauer's own wife and daughter.